davidcarayon/quarto-inrae-extension/README.md

 - Quarto website filled with html docs and revealjs slides, all based on this extension, with a few tweaks : [documents.migale.inrae.fr](https://documents.migale.inrae.fr/)

 ## Changelog

+### quarto-inrae-extension 1.1.0
+* Dropped manuscript project format
+* Switched from Typst to CSS with weasyprint for PDF reports
+* Much better HTML reports
+* Basic gitlab CI file for publishing on Gitlab Pages

 ### quarto-inrae-extension 1.0.0
 * Cleaned the extension file tree